 Why does this trend seem to vary from one category to the next?
 ComScore’s study showed a couple of reasons for this.

 First, it’s due to the nature of what the customer is purchasing.
-When it comes to things like movie tickets or video games, people will be more likely to purchase on their mobile phone.
+When it comes to things like movie tickets or video games, people will be more likely to buy on their mobile phone.
 Other items like office supplies or computers may require more research.
 Therefore the likelihood of someone buying those items via desktop increases.

-However, this is only part of the story and once again Millennials are shaking things up.
+However, this is only part of the story, and once again Millennials are shaking things up.
 When it comes to some items like Apparel, or Consumer Goods they are more likely to purchase an item on their mobile phone than on a desktop.
 In the case of home furnishings, 40% of 18-34-year-olds are willing to buy them on a mobile device compared to 26% on a desktop.

 Perhaps people will be likely to remember these cyber attacks and associate them with a company.
 If that is the case, it could lead to distrust and make customers less likely to use their app.
 According to the 2015 comScore study, consumers that didn’t make mobile payments said they would be less liable to do so because they did not feel secure providing payment information to a mobile device.